lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Archive/Lab8-Fundamentals-NoEmojii-Samira with 8.4 CSR Task.md

 14. Verify the name of the CA as **SOPHOS-LON-DC-CA**

-15. Install the certificate by clicking "**Install Certificate...**"
+15. Install the certificate by clicking "Install Certificate..."

 16. Select "Current User" and then hit "Next"